bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

 }
 ```

+Note that it is recommended to apply remote changes to the local model as is
+without custom conflict detection, and merging remote and local data should also
+be avoided.

 A conflict can occur when an entity has a pending local commit when an update
 for the same entity comes from another client.
 In this case, the bridge’s
 [`ResolveConflict`][ResolveConflict] method will have been called prior to the